compulim/azure-webapp-for-containers-template/README.md

 - GitHub
 - Travis CI

-You can extend this template to use Docker Compose or Kubernetes on Azure Web App for Containers.

 This template will enable SSH access to the Docker image via Azure Web App (a.k.a.
 SCM or Kudu).
 The secure tunneling service is provided by Azure.

 ## Setup